 DWI Administrative Hearing Lawyer Rolla, MO.
-A DWI/DUI arrest in Rolla, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Rolla, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you have been arrested for DWI/DUI near Rolla, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Rolla, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Rolla, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Rolla, MO.